2019 Johnson Fellow

 The award provides the Fellow with time to pursue his/her creative work in communities.
 Additionally, it provides national opportunity for each Fellow to reflect upon and discuss the role of the artist in transforming America’s communities with Americans for the Arts’ constituents and publics through a combination of speaking, writing, and other engagement opportunities.

 The Johnson Fellowship was arranged by former Americans for the Arts board member Jerry Allen, for whom Mr. Johnson was a mentor.
-A nomination and selection process chooses the inaugural Artist Fellow.
+The Johnson Fellow is chosen through a nomination and selection process.